Telephone outside UK: 0044 207 431 1712

 8. Cross-cultural Communication in India

-• Why and how to avoid unwitting ‘neo-colonial cultural imperialism’ ie, coming across unintentionally as arrogant or disrespectful or dominating the agenda
+• Why and how to avoid unwitting ‘neo-colonial cultural imperialism’ ie, coming across as arrogantly disrespectful or dominating the agenda - however unintentionally

-• Indian responsive warmth of manner can mislead: ‘Yes’ may mean courtesy of ‘It would be too unkind to say ‘No’, rather than personal commitment to undertaking responsibility / action
+• Indian responsive warmth of manner can be mis-read: ‘Yes’ may mean courtesy of ‘It would be too unkind to say ‘No’, rather than personal commitment to undertaking responsibility / action

 • Nodding; difficulties of UK conventions of sarcasm and irony; and confusions of literal/figurative idioms